 Summer is quickly winding down.
-Hopefully, you took full advantage of the long sunny days with ample time in your yard or perhaps a relaxing few days indoors with your air conditioning on.
-Yet now summer is coming to an end and the time has come to consider how to prepare your home for the upcoming fall season.
+Hopefully, you took full advantage of the long sunny days with ample time in your yard or perhaps a few relaxing days indoors with your air conditioning on.
+Now, summer is coming to an end and the time has come to consider how to prepare your home for the upcoming fall season.
 Fall is the perfect time to accomplish some of the preparations necessary for the cold winter months ahead.
-This guide will explore six ways by which you can prepare your home during the fall season.
-Make these tasks more manageable by spreading them out through a month or two.
+This guide will explore six ways you can prepare your home during the fall season.
+Make these tasks more manageable by spreading them out over a month or two.

 1. Fertilize Your Lawn

-Agricultural experts indicate that a fertilized lawn can withstand a harsh winter better and will blossom faster when spring arrives.
-This is important more so for areas with high summer temperatures as the grass is observed to grow quicker under such extremes.
-Dousing the lawn during autumn triggers new growth on both the leaves and roots.
+Agricultural experts say that a fertilized lawn can withstand a harsh winter better and will blossom faster when spring arrives.
+This is important more so for areas with high summer temperatures as grass grows quicker under such extremes.
+Dousing the lawn during autumn triggers new growth in both leaves and roots.
 Your lawn will be really healthy before winter sets in and able to take the harsh weather that is sure to come in the winter months ahead.

 2. Service Your HVAC